 Legal land descriptions follow two surveying methods.
 The metes and bounds system uses natural and artificial landmarks and adjacent property: “beginning at a white oak … bounded on the east by the property that borders William Thomas.”
 The state-land states followed this method.
 The rest (public-land states) employed the rectangular survey system, which divides land into townships and sections: “the west half of the northeast quarter of section 15, township 3 south, range 4 east” (see below for an explanation of this scheme).

 With these land descriptions, you can plot the precise location of your ancestor’s property.
-If you’d rather not pull out your graph paper and protractor, try the handy online tool Platting Deeds in Metes and Bounds <www.genealogytools.net/deeds> or DeedMapper software <users.rcn.com/deeds/factsht.htm>.
-For public-land states, check out Arphax Publishing Co.’s new Family Maps books <www.arphax.com>.
+If you’d rather not pull out your graph paper and protractor, there is software that can help, like DeedMapper.
+For public-land states, check out Arphax Publishing Co.’s Family Maps books.
 This series maps millions of federal land patents across much of the United States.
 In the deluxe editions, you’ll find mapped homesteads with the owners’ names, roads, waterways, towns, cemeteries and railroads.
 Each volume covers one county.
-(If you don’t see your ancestral county, keep checking; Arphax is releasing about three new books each week.)
-These books also are great for seeing at a glance who your ancestors’ neighbors were — a real boon, since your kin’s relatives and friends often lived nearby and migrated with them.
+(If you don’t see your ancestral county, check their subscription website HistoryGeo.com) These books also are great for seeing at a glance who your ancestors’ neighbors were — a real boon, since your kin’s relatives and friends often lived nearby and migrated with them.

 Deed books often contain more than mere land transactions: You might find mortgages, gifts of transfer, powers of attorney, prenuptial agreements, marriage property settlements, and bills of sale for slaves and other items.
 Among one volume of old deeds, I found a purchase agreement for a piano.